internetarchive/wayback-machine-webextension/README.md

 This has been tested using `node v10.11.0` and `npm 6.4.1`.

-## Contributing code
+## Contributing Code
-To contribute code and docs to Wayback Machine Chrome extension, take a look at our [contribution guide](https://github.com/internetarchive/wayback-machine-chrome/blob/master/contribution-guide.md)
+To contribute code and docs to Wayback Machine Chrome extension, take a look at our [contribution guide](./CONTRIBUTION_GUIDE.md).

 ## Places to update the version

 - manifest.json - update version